Obesity in Children and Teens

 - Have healthy snacks on hand.
 Keep the refrigerator stocked with fat-free or low-fat milk instead of soft drinks.
 Offer fresh fruit and vegetables instead of snacks high in sugar and fat.

-Key points about obesity in teens
+Key points about obesity in children and teens

 - Obesity is a long-term disease.
 It’s when a teen has too much body fat.